The Most Stunning Places to Visit in Malaysia

 Central Market is the perfect spot to shop for traditional arts and crafts.
 Whereas the bustling alleyways of Petaling Street Market offer the chance to bargain for cheap knockoffs and local souvenirs.

 Another great draw to Kuala Lumpur apart from its scenic streets and loads of places to explore is that nature is within easy reach.
 Stop by the Botanic Gardens for a leisurely stroll.
-Or better yet, visit the KL Forest Eco Park.
-Here you’ll have the chance to wander through a rainforest on a forest canopy walkway.
+Or better yet, visit the KL Forest Eco Park for a chance to wander through a rainforest on a forest canopy walkway.
 Right in the heart of the city!

 Foodies won’t be disappointed either – KL offers some of the best street food in Malaysia.
-Going on a street food tour or visiting one of the bustling street markets dishing up everything from Malay to Chinese, and Indian to Western cuisines should not be missed either!
+Going on a street food tour or visiting one of the bustling street markets dishing up everything from Malay to Chinese, and Indian to Western cuisines is highly recommended.

 Spend at least 3-4 days here to get a real feel of what the city has on offer.
-Transport is easy and affordable too.
 Although there is a comprehensive subway system, we found taking the Hop On Hop Off bus and Grab Taxi cheap and quick modes of transport.
+More adventurous travelers looking to explore the area in an entirely unique way, could also consider cycling in Malaysia.

 ALSO READ: The Best Layover Cities in Asia